LispCookbook/cl-cookbook/dates_and_times.md

 The `local-time` library (available on Quicklisp) is a very handy extension to the somewhat limited functionalities as defined by the standard.

-In particular, in can
+In particular, it can

+- print timestamp in various standard or custom formats (e.g. RFC1123 or RFC3339)
 - parse timestrings,
-- print timestamp in various standard or custom formats (e.g. RFC1123 or RFC3339)
 - perform time arithmetic,
 - convert Unix times, timestamps, and universal times to and fro.